 Hope this helps.
 And I don’t mean to sound harsh or anything, just trying to be as honest and as helpful as possible given a minimal amount of information.

-Anonymous asked: i am in a relationship of 3 years.
+Anonymous said: i am in a relationship of 3 years.
 But now i seem that i am not kinda proud with her. we have a long distance relationship but whenever we meet also,we are just physical and very less emotional talking. she loves me a lot, and i also care for her. but i dont think , means i am confused whether i love her or not. should i continue with her or break up. but the fact that she loves me alot has stopped me. but i have started finding fault in her looks, her grooming personality. it is shallow? guide?

 This is the first time I’ve actually been asked for advice before on here, but I’m happy you came to me.
 I’d love to offer any help I can.